The Pacific Islands at the frontlines of climate change

 Another Pacific nation at risk from the rising sea levels is Kiribati, a collection of 33 coral atolls and reef islands which lies no higher than 2 metres above sea level.
 For years, scientists have been warning that much of Kiribati may become uninhabitable within just decades.
 They are predicting coral reefs degrading due to warming water, stronger waves slamming the coast, increasing erosion, disruption to food supply and intrusion of salt water into freshwater supplies, higher temperatures and rainfalls increasing prevalence of certain diseases.

-It was a Kiribati citizen, Ioane Teitiota, who in 2012 applied for asylum in New Zealand, arguing that the saltwater intrusion made him unable to grow food and find potable water.
+It was a Kiribati citizen, Ioane Teitiota, who in 2012 applied for asylum in New Zealand/Aotearoa, arguing that the saltwater intrusion made him unable to grow food and find potable water.
 The courts rejected his argument and he was subsequently deported from New Zealand.
 Island nations under threat from rising sea levels in the Pacific also include Tuvalu, Vanuatu, Islands of Palmerston, Marshall Islands, Cook Islands and Fiji.

 It is highly disappointing that at the same time as small Pacific nations attempt to bring the world’s attention to these issues, Australia continues to rank so poorly on matters of climate and the environment.
 In 2018 it was among the worst in world on climate action according to the Sustainable Development Goals (SDG Index).
 The measure takes into account greenhouse gas emissions within Australia, emissions embodied in consumed goods, climate change vulnerability and emissions exported to other countries.
 Australia’s annual exported CO2 emissions are a colossal 44 tonnes per person, outstripping even Saudi Arabia (35.5 tonnes per person).